AdimasBarelang/zed_ros2/README.md

-My Program Using ZEDM for Measuring Distnace Of An Object Using Darknet_ros_msgs Bounding Box
+My program using ZEDM camera for measuring the distannce of each class from darknet_msgs bounding box